-Elissa McClure focuses her practice on complex litigation and internal investigation matters.
+Elissa McClure focuses her practice on complex litigation, government enforcement, and internal investigation matters.
 She represents clients, including Fortune 500 companies and individual executives, in all stages of disputes, from pre-litigation strategy, through depositions and witness preparation, dispositive motions, trial, and appeal.
-Elissa also has extensive experience advising clients on government and internal investigations relating to (among other issues) trade secret misappropriation, healthcare enforcement, consumer protection, accounting issues, and regulatory matters.
+Elissa has extensive experience advising clients on the federal Anti-Kickback Statute, the Stark Law, and the federal False Claims Act, as well as government and internal investigations involving consumer protection, healthcare enforcement, trade secret misappropriation, discrimination, whistleblower, and regulatory matters.

 Elissa’s work, including prior to joining Thompson & Knight, includes:

-• Represented Fortune 200 client in a successful bench trial involving critical issues of first impression, involving US$100 million of insurance coverage
+• Represented Fortune 200 client in a successful bench trial determining critical issues of first impression, involving US$100 million of insurance coverage

 • Represented Fortune 500 client in litigation concerning bad faith and concealment allegations, involving millions of dollars of insurance coverage; case settled favorably

-• Represented an international dietary supplement manufacturer in litigation concerning multi-million-dollar disputes in connection with a class action involving consumer fraud allegations and bodily injury; case settled favorably
+• Represented Fortune 500 client in litigation concerning multi-million-dollar disputes in connection with a consumer fraud class action; case settled favorably

-• Numerous government and internal investigations involving, among other issues, consumer protection, healthcare enforcement, trade secret misappropriation, discrimination, whistleblower, and regulatory issues
+• Numerous government and internal investigations involving consumer protection, healthcare enforcement, trade secret misappropriation, discrimination, whistleblower, and regulatory issues

 From 2009–2010, Elissa served as a law clerk to the Honorable James C. Dever III, United States District Judge for the Eastern District of North Carolina.
 Elissa earned her J.D. from Duke University School of Law, where she was an editor of the Duke Law Journal (law review).